jekuno/milia/README.md

 #### information and expectations

-**The above generator did everthing that's required.
+**The above generator did everything that's required.
 This section will explain why the generator did what it did.
 You won't need to do any of these steps unless you decide to customize or adapt.**